2025 SMU Mustangs women's soccer team

-The 2025 SMU Mustangs women's soccer team represents Southern Methodist University during the 2025 NCAA Division I women's soccer season.
-The Mustangs are led by head coach Nicole Nelson, in her fourth season.
-They play their home games at Washburne Stadium in Dallas, Texas.
-This is the team's 32nd season playing organized women's college soccer and their 2nd playing in the Atlantic Coast Conference.
+The 2025 SMU Mustangs women's soccer team represented Southern Methodist University during the 2025 NCAA Division I women's soccer season.
+The Mustangs were led by head coach Nicole Nelson, in her fourth season.
+They played their home games at Washburne Stadium in Dallas, Texas.
+This was the team's 32nd season playing organized women's college soccer and their 2nd playing in the Atlantic Coast Conference.